-The Counseling and Wellness Center staff, should they feel it is in the best interest of their client, will discuss with their client the option and procedures available to the client for reporting crimes to Public Safety or the Lacey Police, on a voluntary basis.
+The Counseling and Wellness Center staff, should they feel it is in the best interest of their client, will discuss with their client the option and procedures available to the client for voluntarily reporting crimes to Public Safety or the Lacey Police.

-Each year, an email notification is made to all enrolled students, faculty and staff providing the direct URL address to access the ASR and Clery Act crime statistics.
-Paper copies of the annual report can also be obtained from the Office of Public Safety upon request.
+Each year an email notification is made to all enrolled students, faculty and staff providing the direct URL address to access the Annual Security Report and Clery Act crime statistics.
 The ASR includes policy statements and program descriptions pertaining to campus security and, specifically, to sex offenses.

 A paper copy of the report is available upon request through: